akkabin/vamp-dist/docs/build.md

 The Linux packages can only be build on a machine with the correct package manager.
 In effect, you'll need a debian flavor machine to create .deb packages and a Red Hat flavor machine to create .rpm packages.

+Instruction how to prepare your debian machine can be found [here](https://github.com/magneticio/vamp-dist/blob/master/docs/prepare-debian.md).
+For Red Hat, use [these](https://github.com/magneticio/vamp-dist/blob/master/docs/prepare-redhat.md) instructions

 ## Preparing the build